Pollution in China: Soil

 The immense population growth in the People's Republic of China since the 1980s has resulted in increased soil pollution.
 The State Environmental Protection Administration believes it to be a threat to the environment, food safety and sustainable agriculture.
-38,610 square miles (100,000 km^{2}) of China's cultivated land have been polluted, with contaminated water being used to irrigate further 31.5 million square miles (21,670 km^{2}.), and another 2 million square miles (1,300 km^{2}) have been covered or destroyed by solid waste.
+38,610 square miles (100,000 km^{2}) of China's cultivated land have been polluted, with contaminated water being used to irrigate further 31.5 million acres (21,670 km^{2}.), and another 2 million acres (1,300 km^{2}) have been covered or destroyed by solid waste.
 The affected area accounts for one-tenth of China's cultivable land.
 An estimated 6 million tonnes of food grain are contaminated by heavy metals every year, causing direct losses of 29 billion yuan (US$2.57 billion).
 The presence of heavy metals (including mercury, lead, cadmium, copper, nickel, chromium, and zinc) in the contaminated soil have adverse health effects on human metabolism.
 Ingestion, contact through the skin, diet through the soil-food chain, respiratory intake, and oral intake can deliver toxic substances to humans.